Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.1.9 =
+* Posts and based on posts (e.g., pages) content translations are created as 'drafts' and converter to 'published' once translation is 100% ready
+* Media with absolute URL from media library (e.g. images) are tracked and also translated.
+* Small UI updates on Bulk Submit screen.
+* Small UI updates on profile edit form screen.
+* Small updates on Submission Board screen.
+* Submission 'Failed' status has a tooltip with last error info.
+* Connection to Smartling servers is optimized.

 = 1.1.8 =
 * Added hierarchy support for categories.